Find Local Locksmith Experts & Get Free Price Quotes. No Obligations & No Credit Card Needed.Find Local Pros >>

 Top Reasons to Install Electronic Deadbolt Locks

-- Installation - the installation of electronic deadbolt locks is easy and inexpensive.
-It also requires little or no modifications to the residential or commercial building, which makes them a great option for all settled businesses or homes.
+- Installation is easy and inexpensive, requiring little to no modifications to the building, which makes an electronic lock a great option for all established businesses or homes.

 Price Comparison of Electronic Deadbolt

-The prices of different electronic deadbolt locks will vary widely.
-This is because these locks come with different features and functionality.
-For example, an electronic deadbolt lock that features keyless entry, decoy lights, digital technology, automatic locking, intruder alarm, audio and visual low battery warnings costs between $280 and $350.
-An electronic deadbolt lock that features keyless entry, lighted keypad, one tool installation, patented override on code keys, and spinning keyways that prevent wrench attacks costs between $120 and $200.
+Prices vary widely based on extra features, accessories, location, and more.
+For example, an electronic deadbolt lock that features keyless entry, decoy lights, digital technology, automatic locking, intruder alarm, audio and visual, and low battery warnings costs between $280 and $350.
+An electronic deadbolt that features keyless entry, lighted keypad, one tool installation, patented override on code keys, and spinning keyways that prevent wrench attacks costs between $120 and $200.